Vitis HLS

 Class Results

-On Slack I will post a link to a Google Sheets document where you should post the results of your best solution.
+On Teams I will post a link to a spreadsheet where you should post the results of your best solution.
 There will be two categories for rankings:

 Report

-- Compare different k values with a table that summarizes the key statistics including the error rate (accuracy), area in terms of resource utilization (number of BRAMs, DSP48s, LUTs, and FFs), and and performance in latency in number of clock cycles.
-Use the csv file generated by the script, or manually inspect knn.prj/solution1/syn/report/.
+• Compare different k values with a table that summarizes the key statistics including the error rate (accuracy), area in terms of resource utilization (number of BRAMs, DSP48s, LUTs, and FFs), and and performance in latency in number of clock cycles.
+Use may want to use the csv file generated by the script.

 Submission